Skip to main content

 Best Alaska Cruise Line Split Image

-Seattle is among one of the most popular cruise ports for sailings to Alaska.
-During the 2024 season alone, there will be over 200 different sailings to Alaska that leave from Seattle.
+Seattle is one of the most popular cruise ports for sailings to Alaska.
+During the 2026 season alone, there will be over 150 different sailings to Alaska that leave from Seattle.

-Here, you will find the majority of round-trip sailings to this region, making it easier to plan your travel arrangements.
+Here, you will find the majority of round-trip sailings to The Last Frontier, making it easier to plan your travel arrangements.
 It also means that you are able to cruise to Alaska without a passport, as sailings that depart from and return to Seattle are considered closed-loop cruises

-Additionally, since the cruise terminal is located only about thirty-minutes from the airport and less than fifteen-minutes from some popular attractions, such as Pike Place Market and the infamous Space Needle, the city makes for a greta pre- or post-cruise addition.
+Additionally, since the cruise terminal is located only about thirty minutes from the airport and less than fifteen minutes from some popular attractions, such as Pike Place Market and the infamous Space Needle, the city makes for a great pre- or post-cruise addition.

-Below are the 7 best Alaska cruises from Seattle that you should consider for your next cruise vacation, ranging from the family-friendly Ovation of the Seas to upscale Celebrity Edge and ultra-luxurious Oceania Regatta.
+Below are the 8 best Alaska cruises from Seattle that you should consider for your next cruise vacation, ranging from the family-friendly Carnival Spirit to the innovative Celebrity Edge, luxurious Star Princess, and adult-only Brilliant Lady.

 Read more: Alaska cruise guide: Planning tips and best cruise itineraries